 Monique van den Dries

 Monique van den Dries is associate professor at the Faculty of Archaeology and teaches archaeological heritage management.
+She is also Head of the Department of Archaeological Heritage and Society.

 She studied History (Faculty of Humanities) and Prehistory of North-western Europe (Faculty of Archaeology) at Leiden University, with specialisations in the application of IT and data management, in physical anthropology and in museum studies.
 After her doctoral studies in archaeology she further specialized by exploring the application of IT for archaeology (data management, GIS, artificial intelligence, e-learning) and by gaining a degree in communication and public relations.
 For her PhD-research at Leiden University (1990-1994) she applied artificial intelligence techniques for the analysis of use-wear traces on flint artefacts.
 This resulted in the construction of an expert system (‘WAVES’) for the training of university students in the methodology of use wear analysis, which was bought by universities in various parts of the world.
 This study was nominated for the W.A. van Es-prize.